-When leaving from University Park, your first choice for rental cars should be through Penn State's Fleet.
+When leaving from University Park, the first choice for rental cars should be Penn State Fleet.
+Fleet benefits include:

-The Big Ten has contracted with National Car Rental and Enterprise Rent a Car to be the supplier of car rental services to all Big Ten institutions, including Penn State.
+The Big Ten contracted with National Car Rental and Enterprise Rent-A-Car.
 Penn State employees are also eligible for no-fee membership in National’s Emerald Club.
-Travelers are encouraged to book their car rentals at Travel OnLion or the direct link to National Car Rental and Enterprise Rent-A-Car.
+Travelers are encouraged to book car rentals at Travel OnLion or the direct link to National and Enterprise Car Rental.

 The corporate or promotional rate, whichever is lower, is available for both business and personal use.
-If National and Enterprise is not available in the area where you will be traveling, you may use another vendor for car rental.
-You must print the search results screen from Travel OnLion and attach it to your Travel Support form as proof that National and Enterprise is not available at your location.
+Please note personal use rentals do not include damage waiver coverage or third-party liability coverage.
+If National and Enterprise is not available in the travel destination, travelers may use another vendor.
+Attach the search results screen to the Travel Support Form as proof that National and Enterprise is not available.

-National and Enterprise car rentals can be direct-billed to the Purchasing Card only if the card is in the traveler’s name.
+National and Enterprise car rentals can be paid with a Purchasing Card or personal credit card only if the card is in the traveler’s name.

 The University requires insurance coverage on all cars rented for University business.

-Many toll booths are no longer accepting a cash payment option, which means travelers must use a transponder/easy pass otherwise they are billed for the toll after passing through.
-In these situations, where there are no cash lanes and no transponder, the traveler will receive a bill for the toll in the mail at a later date.
+Many toll booths no longer accept cash payments, which means travelers must use a transponder/E-ZPass otherwise they are billed for the toll after passing through.
+When there are not cash lanes or transponders, the traveler will receive a bill for the toll in the mail at a later date.

-If the traveler uses a rental vehicle, there will be a fee associated with the toll payment and the traveler will receive a second invoice from the vehicle rental agency.
-Travelers can be proactive in minimizing the administrative fee and time lag associated with these toll charges by requesting a transponder when picking up a rental vehicle at National and Enterprise Rental.
+If the traveler uses a rental vehicle, there will be a fee associated with the toll payment, and the traveler will receive a second invoice from the vehicle rental agency.
+Travelers can be proactive in minimizing the administrative fee and time lag associated with these toll charges by requesting a transponder when picking up a rental vehicle.
 There is a nominal fee for the transponder, but in most cases, it is usually cheaper than the cost of the toll and administrative fee charged by the rental agency.
-We ask that travelers use their best judgment when deciding if requesting a transponder is the best option.
+We ask travelers to use their best judgment when deciding if requesting a transponder is the best option.